When Japanese tie the knot...

 The households of all classes were registered, allowing to trace how well the population complied with those strict regulations.
 Although marriages between cousins were sometimes restricted, they appear to have frequently occurred in rural areas and among households of high noble rank.
 Strict endogamy (marriage among a very limited number of families) was an indication of both low, practically unranked status and high and protected status.

 An elaborate system of permanent ranks and titles established by the bakufu in the seventeenth century required go-between and ensured that both households were equal and the marriage stable.
 In cities, commoners such as artisans and shopkeepers seem to have followed the monogamous marriage pattern employing go-between and guarantor; their marriages were carefully scrutinized by officials.
 In rural areas, however, villagers continued the aristocratic patterns of multiple relationships, including “night-visiting” (夜這い yobai, lit. night-crawling), use of “young people’s lodges” (若者宿 wakamono yado) and dormitories, and similar institutions.
 Sometimes younger sons remained unmarried, unable to establish households of their own, and unable to inherit the households of their birth.
-The idea of marriage was clearly tied to the existence of an ie (household).
-Even when marriages were formally recognized, it was often after the birth of one or more children.
+The idea of marriage was tied to the existence of an ie (household).
+Even when marriages were formally recognised, it was often after the birth of one or more children.
 This reflected not only the wider choice of mates from equal households available to villagers but their greater distance from official registry offices.
 In some areas, it was considered acceptable for the wife to remain for some years at the residence of her parents even after the formal registration of a marriage.

 The age of industrialisation

-Industrialization changed the social structures of Japan dramatically: more people moved into the urban centres, taking up new professions which quickly gained new social standing, while traditional occupations lost their former esteem, a shift that resulted in cities crowded with – unrelated – household members from all over Japan.
+Industrialisation changed the social structures of Japan dramatically: more people moved into the urban centres, taking up new professions which quickly gained new social standing, while traditional occupations lost their former esteem, a shift that resulted in cities crowded with – unrelated – household members from all over Japan.

 However, even in the age of industrialisation equality and marriage within a known group continued to be of importance, with the only difference that households were now related through economic endeavours and the profession of either the bride, the groom, or other members of the family.
-While equal status was still based on the same principles, it was no longer based on class, but on occupation.
+While equal status was still based on the same principles, it was no longer based on class, but on the occupation.
 Households of higher status were careful to limit the contacts of their daughters.
 Despite coeducational schooling, a marriage partner was not likely to be found in the public domain, such as schools or university.
 Occupational equality through working in the same industry or the same company was and perhaps still is a more common determinant of similar status.
 Moreover, the selection of a bride or groom during childhood became a thing of the past.

 Marriage in modern Japan